thearn/Python-Arduino-Command-API/README.md

 print('EEPROM size {size}'.format(size=board.EEPROM.size()))
 ```

+**Screen**
+Display text on an LCD screen.
+Use the function displayText(text, fontSize = 1) to display a string on the screen.

 **DHT**

 - `Arduino.dht(pin, module)` reads sensor values from the DHT sensor connected at the specified pin.